bbrumm/databasestar/README.md

 * Several sample datasets (within the sample_databases folder).
 The details of these, including descriptions and steps and ERDs, are described here: https://www.databasestar.com/sample-data-sql/
 * Some SQL scripts used in some of my blog posts (within the posts folder)

-If you find any issues with the scripts, feel free to create an Issue in this repo, or create a Pull Request.
+If you find any issues with the scripts, feel free to create an Issue in this repository, or create a Pull Request.
 The Sample Database scripts are being tested so may contain some issues.